What is car insurance group 5?

 Key takeaways

-Cars in insurance group 5 like the Fiat 500 hatchback, Ford Fiesta and Toyota Yaris are often smaller and easier to drive, so therefore cheaper to insure
+Cars in insurance group 5, like the Fiat 500 hatchback, Ford Fiesta and Toyota Yaris, are often smaller and cheaper to repair and have lower insurance costs

-However, insurers consider a number of other factors when setting premiums, so it’s always worth comparing your options
+Insurers consider a range of factors when setting premiums, not just what group a car is in, so it’s always good to compare your options

 What is car insurance group 5?

-Car insurance group 5 is one of the lowest of all, meaning cars in this category are often cheap to buy and maintain, at low risk of accidents and therefore relatively cheaper to insure.
+Car insurance group 5 is one of the lower car insurance groups, meaning cars in this category are often cheap to buy and maintain, at low risk of accidents and therefore often have lower insurance premiums.

 Car insurance group 5 includes a number of popular car makes and models, such as: